CleverRaven/Cataclysm-DDA/doc/TILESET.md

 tileset metadata.

 ### Tile entry
-JSON description that describes what sprites are used for what game entities and how.
+JSON configuration object that describes what sprites are used for what game entities and how.

 ### Compositing Tileset
 tileset that is stored as directories of individual sprites and tile entries.